pranav-prakash/BTGisterPost/README.md

 ### Uninstall
 To uninstall the plug-in simply delete it from the folder where it resides:
 `~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/BTGisterPost.xcplugin`
-Or if using **Alzatraz** just uncheck the plug-in in the package list, and it should be removed.
-Remember to restart Xcode for the removal to take effect.

 ### Dependencies
 The plug-in uses a modified version of [UAGithubEngine](https://github.com/owainhunt/uagithubengine) for GitHub communication.
-The framework has been scaled down a bit, and converted to not use ARC, since ARC is not supported in Xcode plug-ins.
+It is included within the source files.

 ### Contributions
 If you would like to contribute to the plug-in, simply fork the project and submit a pull request.
 See [GitHub help](https://help.github.com/articles/fork-a-repo)